proof88/PGE/PGE/PRRE/docpages/internal/menu-02-Architecture.md

 \subsection fragment_processing Fragment Processing

+#### Early Depth/Stencil Testing

+As an optimization, modern GPUs do the *depth- and stencil-testing* before doing any fragment processing.
+This way fragment processing can be rejected if depth- or stencil test fails, skipping the whole *fragment shading* process.
+PURE renders opaque object in front-to-back order that leads to more rejected fragments, in order to achieve higher rendering speeds.

-A *texel* is generated from texture memory and it is applied to each *fragment*.
+If neither tests fail, a *texel* is generated from texture memory and it is applied to each *fragment*.
 Then fog calculations are applied.
 In case of a programmable pipeline, *fragment shaders* are processing the *fragments* generated in the previous step.

-Note that if **early depth-testing** is enabled, depth test can occur before this stage. **Early stencil-testing** also exists.
-So it may happen that *fragment shading* won’t be even done.

 Related OpenGL API: TODO.